Learn about how Agile teams manage Technical Debt.

 While bugs directly affect software end-users, code complexity can damage the development team and the entire company.

-It’s better to consider such code complexity metrics as cyclamate complexity, lines of code, class coupling, the depth of Inheritance, etc. The lower each measure, the better.
+It’s better to consider such code complexity metrics as cyclamate complexity, lines of code, class coupling, the depth of Inheritance, etc. The lower each measure is, the better.

 3. Code cohesion

-Intensified focusing on code cohesion will help the code to be not too complex.
-A high code cohesion typically means that the code is more reusable and maintainable.
-It also minimizes the number of people involved in the code.
-This can significantly reduce complexity.
+Intensified focusing on code cohesion will make the code less complex in the end.
+High code cohesion typically means that the code is more reusable and maintainable.
+It also minimizes the number of people involved in coding.

 4. Code ownership